bluelibs/bluelibs/packages/x-ui/DOCUMENTATION.md

 ```

 :::caution
 When using live data and relations, it is by design to not have reactivity at nested levels.
-For example if someone updates the comments' text it won't trigger a reactive change.
 Instead you will have to create separate component that subscribes to that comment via `useLiveData()`.
 :::

 ## Integration with Smart

-Smart is a very small library which allowes you to integrate logic and state together in a separated class.
+[Smart](package-smart) is a very small library which allows you to integrate logic and state together in a separated class, integrated with the `container`.

-The difference here is that `Smart` from this package, allows you to work with the D.I. container:

 ```ts
 import { Smart, useSmart, newSmart } from "@bluelibs/x-ui";